leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 The objective of the task was to identify whether two pieces of English text were written by the same person.
 This type of task is known as **authorship identification** and has applications in forensic linguistics, authorship attribution in literary analysis, and online behavior tracking.
 The challenge was structured as a binary classification problem, where the input consisted of two spans of text separated by a delimiter (`[SNIPPET]`), and the model had to predict whether the spans were authored by the same individual (label `1`) or not (label `0`).

 A key complexity of this task was the absence of author labels—i.e., no metadata about authorship beyond the span pairs themselves.
 Therefore, the model needed to rely entirely on linguistic features and patterns in the text to infer authorship, which requires both semantic and stylistic analysis.
+The ability to distinguish writing styles without topic-level cues was central to the success of this project, and it presented a uniquely challenging opportunity to apply a wide range of NLP tools and evaluation strategies.

 ## Exploratory Data Analysis